So-AI-love/academic-courses-Pattern-Recognition/README.md

-# This is related to exercise for pattern recognazatin for **Keinosuke Fukunaga Introduction to Stas-tical Pattern Recognit ion Second Edition**
+# This Repo is related to exercise for:

+pattern recognazatin for **Keinosuke Fukunaga Introduction to Stas-tical Pattern Recognit ion Second Edition**

 The ebook cold be downloaded from here: